alxfed/alxfed.github.io/_posts/2019-10-15-Programming-without-programming.markdown

 ---
 layout: post
 title:  "'Programming without programming'...
 Oh!
 My..."
 excerpt: "The wet Microsoft dream of 1990-s has come... true?... maybe not.
-All these 'self-services' like Zapier...
+All these 'self-services' like Zapier, IFTTT, etc.etc.
 Or what I've been doing for half a year."
 date:   2019-10-15  5:46 pm
 categories: blog posts
 ---